Return to top

 puff pastry Christmas tree topped with jam

-Place the apples from the edge of the tree to the center until completely covered up.
+Place Apples: Starting from the edge of the tree, place the apple slices all the way to the center until completely covered.

 pastry topped with apple slices